jishubasak/Game-of-Zones/README.md

 7. KMeans Clustering: Indentifying clusters,computing SSE and Inertia validation metrics, building wordcloud visualization based on number of clusters
 8. Results and Conclusion

-To view the project, explore the jupyter notebook
+To view the project, explore the jupyter notebook/ HTML file